Clap, Jump and Skip! Physical Health & Growth in Young Children

 - Through music, teachers encourage babies to clap and move their bodies.

-- Teachers provide a variety of toys for your baby to explore important actions, such as learning to grasp, roll, stack and push toys.
+- Teachers provide a variety of toys for your baby to explore important actions, such as learning to grasp, roll, stack and plush toys.

 - Tunnels, slides and climbers provide older babies with opportunities to explore and move their bodies.